persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - click on the 'Probabilistic model' item

       - click on the 'Dependence' tab of the window which appears
-      - in the cell x1-x2 : write 0, press enter
+      - remove x1-x2 copula from the list on the right
       - click on the Sobol item, right click on it and choose Modify

     - First page check the values :